open-watcom/owp4v1copy/bld/wgml/test/docstest/readme.txt

             so that, when our wgml is ready, there will be exactly zero (0) diffs validate -- initially, generate the whelp docs with our wgml; when our wgml goes into use, generate them with wgml 4.0.
+For now, they are best used on a single document and, for WHELP, only do pass 1a.
+Note that three files will need to be checked for device WHELP: the PTF file, the MIX file, and the CN1 file.

+There is also a debug directory; this is used to allow wdw to be applied to our wgml using the same context as the build system.
+This directory (only) forces the use of "hbook=" or "clean": it is not possible to debug all the files.
+Similarly, the makefile in "debug" itself can only do "clean": it is not possible to debug a given file in all target directories at once.

 Note that, when our wgml goes into use, miftest will need to be altered to use our wgml (it currently uses wgml 4.0).